 IRB Liaison for Research with Human Subjects (Faculty only)

-Dr. Allison Mattheis is a faculty member in the Division of Applied and Advanced Studies in Education, CCOE.
-She teaches qualitative research methodologies and works on interdisciplinary mixed methods research with collaborators.
-Dr. Mattheis is the IRB liaison for research with human subjects.
-She has IRB office hours by appointment for faculty.
-If you are looking for specifics about recruitment, and data collection procedures (e.g. surveys, interviews, focus group, review of work samples, etc.) you may want to reach out to her.
+Dr. Allison Mattheis, a faculty member in the Division of Applied and Advanced Studies in Education, CCOE, teaches qualitative research methodologies and works on interdisciplinary mixed methods research with collaborators.
+Dr. Mattheis is the IRB liaison for research with human subjects and has IRB office hours by appointment for faculty.
+If you seek specifics about recruitment, and data collection procedures--e.g. surveys, interviews, focus groups, review of work samples, etc.--you may want to reach out to her.